The Legend of Heroes: Trails of Cold Steel III: Reception

-After the positive reception of the first two Trails of Cold Steel games, journalists were generally enthusiastic for the prospect of a third entry, though many lamented the lack of a Vita version.
+After the positive reception of the first two Trails of Cold Steel games, journalists were generally enthusiastic for the prospect of a third entry; however, many lamented the lack of a Vita version.

 The Legend of Heroes: Trails of Cold Steel III received "generally favorable" reviews according to review aggregator Metacritic.
 Reviewing the North American release, Nintendo Life called it an "excellent addition to the series", although they said it had slow pacing at times.
-NintendoWire praised the "naturally brilliant" soundtrack, but did say it wasn't the easiest game for those unfamiliar with the storylines in prior games.
-Frontline Gaming Japan praised the "strong narrative and exhaustive worldbuilding", as well as a "fun battle system" and payoff for long-term fans.
-They criticized the dated graphics and thought previous soundtracks in the series were stronger.

 Sales

 Trails of Cold Steel III debuted as the best-selling game in its week of release in Japan, selling 87,261 copies.
 This was a significant drop from the 151,781 units Cold Steel II had sold in its first week.
 Media Create attributed this decline to the lack of a PlayStation Vita version.
-Despite this, Dengeki's sales reports still estimated that approximately 80% of the game's physical stock was sold at launch, and Falcom announced that the game had the highest digital game sales in the series, as of October 2017.
+Despite this, Dengeki's sales reports still estimated that approximately 80% of the game's physical stock was sold at launch; Falcom announced that the game had the highest digital game sales in the series, as of October 2017.